 |Module FCR||Internet and Browsing||40||10||30|

-Module CCA Microsoft Windows Operating System – Student will learn common MS Windows tasks, including managing files, applications, media, and how to access the Internet.
+Module CCR Microsoft Windows Operating System – Student will learn common MS Windows tasks, including managing files, applications, media, and how to access the Internet.
 Students will also learn how to navigate the Windows interface, customize the computers desktop, and work with the file system.
 Versions are updated as needed based on the needs of the marketplace and business office market penetration.

-Module DCA Installation, Diagnostics and Configuration – Students will learn the basic DOS operating system and commands for computer repair.
+Module DCR Installation, Diagnostics and Configuration – Students will learn the basic DOS operating system and commands for computer repair.
 Students will also learn advanced microprocessor troubleshooting.
 Students will also learn to replace power supplies, perform memory upgrades, and install drivers and basic PC assembly.
 Emphasis is placed on A+ certification.

-Module ECA Computer Troubleshooting and Repair – Students will learn troubleshooting techniques in order to maintain a PC which is in a standalone or networked environment.
+Module ECR Computer Troubleshooting and Repair – Students will learn troubleshooting techniques in order to maintain a PC which is in a standalone or networked environment.
 Student will also learn how to optimize system performance in both the hardware and software functions of the PC.